 we had to take photographs outside — in winter

 Then we had to photograph nature.
-Still winter … I did ok.
-But at the time, I was working full-time, taking a Photoshop (disastrous) class, and traveled to see family.
+Still in winter … I did ok.
+But at the time, I was working full-time, taking a Photoshop class (disastrous), and traveled to see family.

 black + white photography outside was next